MetaMask/metamask-sdk/packages/sdk-socket-server-next/README.md

 3. **Configure Your DApp**:
    - Set the `communicationServerUrl` in your DApp's SDK options to your local IP or `localhost` with port 4000.
 For example: `communicationServerUrl: "http://{yourLocalIP | localhost}:4000"`

-## Debugging with Docker Compose

-You can use Docker Compose to run the SDK socket server in either a development or production environment.

-### Running in Development Mode

-1. **Start in Development Mode**:
-   - Use the command: `yarn docker:redis:check`
-   - This command sets up a local redis cluster and connect to it to make sure everything is working.

-### Running in Production Mode

-1. **Start in Production Mode**:
-   - Use the command: `yarn start:docker`
-   - This command sets up the environment for production.
-It's optimized for performance and stability.

-### Run local Redis cluster setup

-1. **Start Redis Cluster**:
-   - Use the command: `yarn start:redis`
-   - This command sets up the Redis cluster with 3 nodes.

 ### Ngrok Configuration